sehr-abrar/bookie/README.md

 ### 1. User Stories

 #### ✅ Required Must-have Stories
-- User can select their mood for the day (via emoji or slider)
-- User can write a short note about their day
+- User can add a book with details (title, author, optional image, synopsis)
+- User can mark book status (To Read, Reading, Completed)
+- User can add notes or personal ratings to each book
-- User can save the entry and it persists across app launches
+- User can mark/unmark favorites
-- User can view a scrollable list of past mood entries
+- User can view a scrollable list of all books
-- User can delete a mood entry
+- User can edit or delete a book entry

 #### ✨ Optional Nice-to-have Stories
-- User receives a daily reminder notification to log their mood
-- User sees a "quote of the day" on the home screen
+- User can filter or sort the list by status, favorites, or rating
-- User can view a visual summary (bar graph or calendar) of moods over time
+- User can view statistics like number of books read or currently reading
+- User can get book recommendations based on current list (future feature)
-- User can protect their journal with a passcode lock
+- User can export or back up their book list
+- User can receive reminders to continue reading

 ---

 ### 2. Screen Archetypes

 - **Home Screen**
-  - Shows welcome text and today's mood status
-  - Button to log today's mood
-  - Optional: Daily quote
+  - Overview of current reading status
+  - Quick access to add a new book
+  - Highlights favorites or recently updated books

-- **Add Entry Screen**
+- **Add/Edit Book Screen**
-  - Select mood via emoji/slider
-  - Text field for notes
+  - Form for entering title, author, status, notes, and rating
-  - Save button
+  - Save or cancel buttons

-- **Entries List Screen**
+- **Book List Screen**
-  - Scrollable list of mood entries
+  - Scrollable list of books
-  - Each item shows date, mood emoji, and journal snippet
+  - Each item shows title, status, favorite icon, and rating
-  - Swipe to delete
+  - Swipe to delete or edit

-- **Stats Screen (Optional)**
-  - Visual summary of past moods using a chart or calendar

-- **Settings Screen (Optional)**
-  - Toggle for daily reminder
-  - Set or change passcode lock

 ---